|Salary:||£34,308 to £42,155 Grade 7, per annum|

-The post is available as soon as possible and will be based in the Department of Physiology Anatomy & Genetics, Sherrington Building, Parks Road, Oxford OX1 3PT.
+The post is available for three years to start as soon as possible.
+The post will be based in the Laboratory of Molecular Neurodegeneration, Kavli Institute for Nanoscience Discovery, South Parks Road, Oxford.

-Interviews are likely to be held in mid-January 2023.
+Interviews are likely to be held on the week beginning 13th March 2023.

 Applications are particularly welcome from women, black and minority ethnic candidates who are under-represented in academic posts in Oxford.